Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 > Note: If you are planning to execute the firewall specific playbook after, make sure that the ports marked as required for deployment are opened before deploying Alfresco

-> Note: The firewall playbook will install, enable and configure the default firewall for each OS (e.g.: `firewalld` for RedHat and `ufw` for Debian)
+> Note: The firewall playbook will install, enable and configure the default firewall for each OS (e.g.: `firewalld` for RedHat family and `ufw` for Debian family)

 ## Localhost Deployment